isomerpages/moe-sengkangsec/_student-development/Student Handbook/School Rules.md

 <p>I1</p>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><u>Students are not allowed to have in their possession any weapon.
-They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others</u></strong>.</p>
+<p>Students are not allowed to have in their possession any weapon.
+They
+are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.</p>
 </td>
 </tr>
 <tr>